MicrosoftDocs/winrt-api/windows.networking.vpn/vpnmanagementagent_addprofilefromxmlasync_1803908060.md

 An enum value indicating the error status.

 ## -remarks
-This method should only be used with versions of Windows as of the July 27 2019 update to the Windows 10 May 2019 Update.
-In prior versions of Windows, this method would simply return an error code and not add a profile.
+You should use this method only with a version of Windows with build number 18362.267, or later.
+The Windows 10 May 2019 Update (version 1903) has build number 18362; then, an update on July 27 2019 revised that build number to 18362.267.
+In build numbers prior to 18362.267, this method returns an error code, but does not add a profile.

 ## -examples